 Depending on the course the student is enrolling in, they may enrol directly online or, if the student is an apprentice, they will be enrolled during their induction at one of our campuses at Salisbury or Caboolture, or, on site be negotiation with their employer.

-For students completing a short course or skills and gap training funded by Construction Skills Queensland (CSQ), enrolment will be conducted at one of our campuses or on site be negotiation.
+For students completing a course funded by Construction Skills Queensland (CSQ), enrolment will be conducted at one of our campuses or on site be negotiation.
+Where necessary, enrolment can be completed through digital means (Microsoft Teams/Zoom)

-For more information on apprentice enrolments, refer to the Apprentice Student Handbook and for more information on enrolments into CSQ funded courses, please refer to the CSQ Funded Courses Handbook.
+For more information on apprentice enrolments, refer to the Apprentice Student Handbook and for more information on enrolments into CSQ funded courses, please refer to the CSQ Funded Courses Handbook including documents to confirm evidence of identity and to confirm eligibility.